What Are Merchant Account Fees

 Scheduled Fees

-These are flat merchant account fees that a provider will charge to maintain your account.
+These are flat merchant service fees that a provider will charge to maintain your account will be later called as scheduled fees.

 Some of them include:

-• Processing commitment fee – If your business commits to process agreed credit card transactions every month, your provider may agree to waiver the monthly minimum fee.
+• Processing Commitment Fee – If your business commits to process agreed credit card transactions every month, your provider may agree to waive the monthly minimum fee.
 However, if you fail to meet this amount in a month, you’ll be charged the monthly processing commitment fee.

 Situational Merchant Account Fees